pdelepine/PFOIL/README.md

 # PFOIL
-Implementation of PFOIL algorithme for weka
+Implementation of PFOIL algorithm for weka